0scarC/KSTEC-MP2/README.md

 # Milestone Project 2: Workout Tracker

 ### Members
-Aaron Fisher, Julian Bryce Alvir, Oscar Clark
+Aaron Fisher, Julian Bryce Alvir, Oscar Clark, Dane Ehrhorn

 ## References
 *Any links for group to look at can be posted here for group access, link design is: [link name] (URL)*